National Entrance Screening Test 2021

 - Only the best 3 section scores will be counted for evaluation and merit list preparation.
 Check rules for inclusion in Merit List here.

-- The medium of the question paper will be English only.
+- The medium of the question paper will be Hindi and English.

 Schedule